danweitzel/webpage/content/post/linuxsocialscience/index.md

 In this guide I'll first talk a bit about early configurations of your Pop!_OS system and then dive into the social science config.
 We will install R, R Studio, Python, LaTeX, Pandoc, Git, and Zotero.

-I also added a section at the end in which I explain how to install frequently used software for collaborations (Dropbox, Skype, Zoom, and Slack).
+I also added a section at the end in which I explain how to install frequently used software for collaborations (Libre Office, Dropbox, Skype, Zoom, Signal, and Slack).

 # The operating system